konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/aws/github/repositories.md

 # GitHub Repositories

-When you install the AWS GitHub version of kubefirst, 2 new repositories will be added to your organization's GitHub account as shown here.
+When you install the AWS GitHub version of kubefirst, 2 new repositories will be added to your organization's github account as shown here.

 ![GitHub repositories](../../../img/common/github/repositories.png)